AbbyTheGod/dobby-lm/README.md

    - Check API quota and limits
    - Ensure model name is correct

-4. **PDF Processing Issues**
+4. **Web Scraping Issues**
-   - Verify PDF is not password protected
+   - Verify ScraperAPI key is correct
-   - Check file size limits
+   - Check API quota and limits
-   - Ensure PDF contains extractable text
+   - Ensure URL is accessible
+   - Test with `npm run test-scraping`

+5. **PDF Processing Issues**
+   - Note: PDF support is currently disabled for security
+   - Use text input or URL sources instead
+   - PDF parsing will be re-enabled in future updates

 ### Performance Tips
 - Use SSD storage for better embedding performance